lschierer/HP_Stuff/packages/greenwood/src/pages/Bookmarks/ResponsibleAdults.md

       Published: 2023-01-03.
 Completed: 2023-02-09
     </dd>
     <dd>
       Comments: This is another that assumes that [Amelia] is a competent adult.
 I admit its a tempting departure point since [Riddle] *does* in fact kill her off fairly early after his return.
-This work features a redeamable [Snape], which isn't my favourite.
+This work features a redeemable [Snape], which isn't my favourite.
 There is a semi-reasonable attempt to make it plausible.
 It is ... semi-reasonable.
 It features fairly reasonable [Ron] bashing, and almost but not quite over the top [Molly] and [Dumbledore] bashing.
 Of particular note is that the premise for [Dumbledore]'s actions is more thought out than most bashing works.
     </dd>
     <dt>
       _[Taking a Stand](https://archiveofourown.org/works/30926150)_